Page Reviewed / Updated - October 14, 2020

 Walk-In Tubs vs. Roll-In Showers

 The most common alternative to a walk in tub is a roll in shower, also called a low threshold shower.
 Most showers have a 3-6 inch step at the base designed to contain the water as it drains.
 These ridges can be higher if the shower doubles as a normal tub.
 These thresholds prevent wheelchair bound persons from entering the shower.
 A roll in shower has no threshold so a wheelchair can roll directly into the showering space or to a transfer bench.
-An additional benefit is the bather does not have to wait for the water to fill and drain during usage.
+An extra benefit is the bather does not have to wait for the water to fill and drain during usage.

 Funding options and financial assistance for roll in showers are the same as for walk in tubs.
-Original Medicare only pays in very rare occasions, but currently some, and potentially more Medicare Advantage plans in 2020, may fund roll in showers.
+Original Medicare only pays in very rare occasions.
+But currently some, and potentially more Medicare Advantage plans in 2020, may fund roll in showers.
 That said, Medicaid and VA benefits are more likely to help with the costs.
 Roll in showers can be less expensive than walk in tubs.
 However, the total cost depends more on the bathroom design and installation and less so on equipment costs.
 Most trained contractors are proficient in either tub or shower installations.
-Quotes for roll in showers are also available free of charge and without obligations.
+Quotes for roll in showers are also available free of charge and without obligation.
 Finally, there are portable roll in showers as well.
 These are meant as temporary solutions and require considerable effort to set up and take down.
 Surely more effort than could be put forth by the individual desiring to use such a product.
 A friend or family member would be needed to set up and take down the shower.
 As they require considerable room space as well, they are unlikely to be left standing between uses.

 A list of walk in tub manufacturers available in the U.S. is included below to help families in their research.